Niki-gif/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 *MENTOR*: NEELA SANTOSH

-*DESCRIPTIION*: This REAL TIME CHAT application is a great project to practice YUE.js or react.js, JavaScript, HTML, and CSS.
+*DESCRIPTIION*: This PERSONAL PORTFOLIO WEBPAGE is a great project to practice JavaScript, HTML, and CSS.
 It reinforces key programming concepts, including event handling, DOM manipulation, and conditional logic.
 The final product is a fully functional quiz that provides an engaging user experience.
 And IM using VS code tool.

 #OUTPUT:
 ![Image](https://github.com/user-attachments/assets/408233bf-6fab-4eeb-8961-b9dc6968d074)